 What kind of king would kindle such a fire,

 And when the first of martyrs had been stoned,

 And prayed for his assailants as he died.

 Now with the fervor of a temple priest,

 Saul rides to Damascus in the east,

-To hunt for zealous Christians to arrest,
+And hunts for zealous Christians to arrest,

-And prosecute and crucify if pressed.
+And prosecute and crucify, if pressed.

-Mounted on his high and mighty horse,
+And mounted on his high and mighty horse,

 Saul goes riding on without remorse,